msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_0_intro.md

 class for the same build fingerprint.

 A typical example of a scenario where these requirements apply is the telephony
-API: Even on non-phone devices, these APIs must be implemented as reasonable no-ops.
+API: Even on non-phone devices, these APIs MUST be implemented as reasonable no-ops.